hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/frictionless-airdrops-system-contracts.md

 - Verify that the `airdropTokens` function fails when the receiver does not have a valid account.
 - Verify that the `airdropTokens` function fails when the token does not exist.
 - Verify that the `airdropTokens` function fails when the airdrop amounts are out of bounds.
+- Verify that the `airdropTokens` function fails when 11 or more airdrops are provided.
 - Verify that the `cancelAirdrops` function fails when the sender does not have any pending airdrops.
 - Verify that the `cancelAirdrops` function fails when the sender does not have a valid account.
 - Verify that the `cancelAirdrops` function fails when the receiver does not have a valid account.
 - Verify that the `cancelAirdrops` function fails when the token does not exist.
 - Verify that the `cancelAirdrops` function fails when the nft does not exist.
+- Verify that the `cancelAirdrops` function fails when 11 or more pending airdrops are provided.
 - Verify that the `cancelAirdrops` function fails when the nft serial number does not exist.
 - Verify that the `claimAirdrops` function fails when the sender does not have any pending airdrops.
 - Verify that the `claimAirdrops` function fails when the sender does not have a valid account.
+- Verify that the `claimAirdrops` function fails when 11 or more pending airdrops are provided.
 - Verify that the `claimAirdrops` function fails when the receiver does not have a valid account.
 - Verify that the `claimAirdrops` function fails when the token does not exist.
 - Verify that the `claimAirdrops` function fails when the nft does not exist.